Holy Hitchcock! There's A Falcon In My House!

 And I caught it with my bare hands!

-I'm pretty impressed with myself, even if the bird was (I suspect) a juvenile falcon.
-I'm just glad it wasn't a juvenile delinquent falcon because it might have torn my face off.
+Anyway, I'm pretty impressed with my falcon-wielding, even if the bird was (I suspect) a juvenile falcon.
+I'm just happy it wasn't a juvenile delinquent falcon because it might have torn my face off.

 And the cat?
 She and I are now wondering if she is safe even INDOORS because, apparently, birds of prey will fly right on in without knocking first!